mozilla/data-docs/tools/spark.md

 ### How do I load an external library into the cluster?

-Assuming you've got a url for the repo, you can create an egg for it this way:
+Assuming you've got a URL for the repo, you can create an egg for it this way:

 ```python